-The vote of a school teacher at Hagley College should count just as much as that of an irrigator in the Mackenzie Basin.
+The vote of myself as an urban Christchurch resident should count just as much as that of an irrigator in the Mackenzie Basin.

 However, the representation structure proposed would mean that the vote of people in Central Christchurch will count for 40% less than the votes of people in South Canterbury.